 4. A Hat

 A hat is a must for me.
-It will keep you warm in cold and in Sun it will you protect your face from direct UV radiations.
+It will keep you warm in the cold and in Sun it will protect your face from direct UV radiation.
 Depending on the weather pack a baseball hat or a beanie.

 5. Backpack